Please note that that this degree will NOT be running in 2019/20

 Two weeks of intensive Nepali language tuition at SOAS after the June exams, followed by two months in Kathmandu, attached to the Nepā School of Social Sciences and Humanities and the Bishwo Bhasa Campus of Tribhuvan University.
 At the end of the summer students will be required to submit a 5000-word preliminary fieldwork report and research proposal, accompanied by a 500-word abstract written in Nepali.

-Students take the following courses: 1.5 unit Nepali for researchers; 1.0 unit Anthropological Research Methods (0.5 units Ethnographic Research Methods in term 1 and 0.5 units in Introduction to Statistics in term 2).
+Students take the following courses: Nepali for researchers; Anthropological Research Methods (Ethnographic Research Methods in term 1 and Introduction to Quantitative Methods in Social Research in term 2).
 They also attend the compulsory weekly MPhil Research Training Seminar in anthropology and write a 15,000 word MA Dissertation.

 Language courses will be assessed though a mixture of written papers and oral examinations.